 - Course: It originates in Worcester, Massachusetts, and flows south into Rhode Island, passing through cities like Woonsocket and Pawtucket.

-- Mouth: In Rhode Island, the Blackstone River becomes tidal and is known as the Seekonk River as it flows into Providence Harbor and Narragansett Bay.
+- Mouth: In Rhode Island, the Blackstone River becomes tidal, known as the Seekonk River, as it flows into Providence Harbor and Narragansett Bay.

-- Significance: Historically, the Blackstone River was crucial to the American Industrial Revolution, powering numerous mills along Massachusetts and Rhode Island banks.
+- Significance: Historically, the Blackstone River was crucial to the American Industrial Revolution, powering numerous mills along the banks of Massachusetts and Rhode Island.
 The Blackstone River Valley National Historical Park commemorates this critical history.

 The Pawcatuck River: A Contender for the Longest Within or Bordering

-The Pawcatuck River is another significant and strong contender for the longest river, mostly within or forming a significant border for Rhode Island.
+The Pawcatuck River is another strong contender for the longest river, mostly within or forming a significant border of Rhode Island.

 - Length: The Pawcatuck River flows for approximately 34 miles.